 During the stay

-- Exceptional Changes* If the planned internship period is to be extended by more than five days, an application for extension must be made using the Exceptional Changes* form and submitted to the International Center via e-mail as a scan at least one month in advance of the planned end of the internship.
+- Exceptional Changes* If the planned internship period is to be extended by more than five days, an application for extension must be made using the Exceptional Changes* form and submitted to the TUM Global & Alumni Office via e-mail as a scan at least one month in advance of the planned end of the internship.